percona/k8spsmdb-docs/docs/operator.md

 ### `backup.serviceAccountName`

-Name of the separate privileged service account used by the Operator.
+Name of the separate privileged service account for backups; **service account for backups is not used by the Operator any more, and the option is deprecated since the Operator version 1.16.0**.

 | Value type  | Example    |
 | ----------- | ---------- |